kaerumy/sagemath-jupyter-setup/README.md

 # sagemath-jupyter-setup
-Notes and files to setup Debian unstable LXD or VM with Jupyter Notebook server for maths and data analysis
+Notes and files to setup Debian Unstable (sid) LXD or VM with Jupyter Notebook server for maths and data analysis

 ## Setup

 ### LXD

-On laptop with limited memory, LXD is faster and more memory efficient than VM.
+On laptop or desktop with limited memory, LXD is faster and more memory efficient than VM.

 For Ubuntu: